numankaraaslan/DesignPatterns/README.md

 **** Benefits ****

-Makes your approach of the problem explainable, without getting into details Gives you ideas to come up with solutions under different circumstances Can be combined like puzzle pieces
+Makes your approach of the problem explainable, without getting into details, Gives you ideas to come up with solutions under different circumstances, Can be combined like puzzle pieces
 Does not dictate a certain programing language